 Labrador State School has a successful Chess Club.
 Students meet and challenge each other twice a week during second lunch break.
 Once a term there is also the opportunity to participate in Interschool Chess as a team.
 This is a fantastic game for developing strategic critical thinking skills.

 At Labrador State School we have a strong desire to assist in the sustainability of the local environment through a variety of strategies.
 The first is the recycling of food scraps for worm farms and compost bins.
 Each year level has its own bin from Prep to Year 7.

+Batteries are recycled with each class having a battery bin and they in turn are taken to Battery World for recycling when full.
+We also recycle ink cartridges that in turn become park benches, rulers and biros.
+Bottles, cans and glass are separated from children's and staff lunches as well.
 One of our Year 6 classes manages the recycling of old mobile phones and all classes are encouraged to turn off their lights at morning tea and lunch in order to reduce their carbon footprint.

 Labrador State School is lucky to have a well equipped Robotics Program for students who are interested in building, problem solving and coding.
 Our Robotics program meets several mornings per week before school.
 Look out for further information or contact the school office if you want to know more.

 When time permits, students can choose from a range of activities at lunch time.
 These can include -